Asafoetida Spice. An Alternative to Onion and Garlic

 Always Buy Your Spices from a Source You Trust.

 This incredible spice is grown only in Afghanistan and Iran and Kashmir.
 And, like many conventional spices, it’s often blended with questionable additives to bulk it up.
-Our Asafoetida is compounded with only organic arrowroot starch.
+Our Asafoetida is compounded with gluten-free arrowroot starch.

 So, if you have a garlic and onion intolerance, or you're on a restrictive FODMAP diet, try Asafoetida for the flavour it offers.
 Or, if your vegan or vegetarian diet includes a lot of gassy foods, then just a pinch of Asafoetida in your cooking will help.